Back to Blog

 Step-by-Step: Automated HiBid Upload with Gavelist

-• Test with 10 lots first.
+• Test with 5 lots first.
 Before uploading a 500-lot CSV, test the format with a small batch.
-Finding a column mapping error on lot 10 is annoying.
-Finding it on lot 450 is a lost afternoon.
+Fix any issues before scaling up.

 Frequently Asked Questions

 What's the fastest way to create a HiBid catalog?
 AI cataloging tools like Gavelist generate HiBid-ready CSVs directly from your photos.
-Upload your estate photos, let AI generate descriptions across 18 item categories, then export to HiBid format with one click.
-A 500-lot estate takes about 15-20 minutes total versus 5-7 hours manually.
+Upload your estate photos, let AI generate descriptions, then export to HiBid format with one click.
+A 500-lot estate takes about 15-20 minutes total versus hours manually.

-Why does HiBid say "photo not found" for my lots?
-The lot number in your CSV doesn't match the lot number in your photo filename.
-The most common cause is a leading zeros mismatch -- your CSV says lot 1 but your photo is named 001-1.jpg.
+Why does HiBid say photo not found for my lots?
+The lot number in your CSV does not match the lot number in your photo filename.
+The most common cause is a leading zeros mismatch — your CSV says lot 1 but your photo is named 001-1.jpg.
 HiBid treats these as different lots.

 How many photos can I upload per lot on HiBid?
 HiBid supports multiple photos per lot.
 Gavelist's HiBid export includes up to 5 image references per lot, sequenced so your best photo appears as the thumbnail.

 Can I use HTML in HiBid descriptions?
 Yes, but keep it simple.
-HiBid supports <p>, <br>, <b>, and <i> tags.
-Avoid tables, divs, and inline styles -- complex HTML may not render correctly in HiBid's listing display.
+HiBid supports basic tags like bold and italic.
+Avoid tables, divs, and inline styles — complex HTML may not render correctly in HiBid's listing display.

 Discussion (0)